ChordPro/chordpro/docs/content/Directives-env_grid.md

 This directive indicates that the lines that follow define a chord grid in the style of [Jazz Grilles](https://fr.wikipedia.org/wiki/Grille_harmonique).

 In a grid only chords are used, no lyrics, and the chords are arranged in a rectangular pattern for a quick view on the structure of the song.
 Symbols for bar lines and repeats can also be included in a grid.
+The chords are subject to transposition.

 For example, to create a grid for ‘The House of the Rising Sun’: